- Manuka honey is monofloral and comes from the nectar of the Manuka tea tree, native to New Zealand.

 Is Darker Manuka Honey Better?

-We rigorously test our Manuka honey to verify its authenticity and MGO level.
+At Manukora, we rigorously test our Manuka honey to verify its authenticity and MGO level.
 Plus, we test to ensure every single batch of our honey is free of pesticides.

-All of our products come with a QR scan code where you can see exactly where the honey comes from, get the results from its testing, and even meet the beekeeper who helped produce it.
+As such, all of our products come with a QR scan code where you can see exactly where the honey comes from, get the results from its testing, and even meet the beekeeper who helped produce it.

 What Causes Color Variations in Manuka Honey?